Heating your home is a necessity for the vast majority of us.

 If there’s one consistent source of energy in the world, it’s solar.

-We can’t always see the sun in the UK, but you’ll be glad to know that it’s not an absolute necessity for your solar heating system to work, although bad weather will reduce efficiency.
+We can’t always see the sun in the UK, but you’ll be glad to know that it’s not an absolute necessity for your solar heating system to work.
+Although bad weather will reduce efficiency, plenty of solar energy is still getting through.

 There are three main options for solar heating: